48 Hours in and around the Dorset Coast - A weekend in Dorset

 Home to AFC Bournemouth & award winning beaches there is something to offer any age here.

-Park in one of the towns many car parks and take a leisurely stroll through the gardens, you might even be lucky enough to hear some local music played at the bandstand before finding yourself at the pier approach.
+Park in one of the towns many car parks and take a leisurely stroll through the gardens, awash with colour in the spring and summer and don’t miss the spectacular Christmas light trail that appears in late November.
+You might even be lucky enough to hear some local music played at the bandstand before finding yourself at the pier approach.

-Climb aboard the big wheel and see Bournemouth in all its glory, take a walk on the pier & try your luck in the amusements then your weekend in Dorset wouldn’t be complete without sitting on the beach with a portion of Harry Ramsden’s famous chips.
+Climb aboard the big wheel and see Bournemouth in all its glory, take a walk on the pier & try your luck in the amusement, no weekend in Dorset wouldn’t be complete without sitting on the beach with a portion of Harry Ramsden’s famous chips in your hand.

 Saturday lunchtime in Sandbanks

-Sandbanks with it’s stunning beaches is a small peninsula or spit crossing the mouth of Poole Harbour & is home to some of the most expensive properties in the world.
-It is also home to Harry Redknapp, if you’re not keen on football then you will know him from I’m a celebrity get me out of here.
+Sandbanks with it’s stunning golden sandy beaches is a small peninsula or spit crossing the mouth of Poole Harbour & is home to some of the most expensive properties in the world.
+It is also home to Harry Redknapp, if you’re not keen on football then you will know him from I’m a celebrity get me out of here and he can often be spotted in the local cafes and restaurants dotting the beach and harbour.

 As you drive into this playground of the rich & famous you will see glimpses of soft white sands & shimmering blue seas to your left & the boats bobbing, paragliders & paddle boarders to your right.